f3d-app/f3d/doc/user/03-OPTIONS.md

 # Command line options

-F3D behavior can be fully controlled from the command line using the following options.
+Control F3D behavior from the command line using the following options.

 ## Application Options

 ### `--input=<input file>` (_string_)

 The input file or files to read, can also be provided as a positional argument.
 Support directories as well.
-If `-` is specified instead of a filename, the file will be streamed from the stdin, which will hang until a stream is provided.
+If `-` is specified instead of a filename, F3D streams the file from stdin and waits until a stream is provided.

 ### `--output=<png file>` (_string_)

 Instead of showing a render view and render into it, _render directly into a png file_.
 When used with --ref option, only outputs on failure.
-If `-` is specified instead of a filename, the PNG file is streamed to the stdout.
-Can use [template variables](#filename-templating).
-When using the `{frame}` variable, multiple animation frames are exported (see [Exporting animation frames](05-ANIMATIONS.md#exporting-animation-frames)).
+If `-` is specified instead of a filename, F3D streams the PNG file to stdout.
+You can also use [template variables](#filename-templating).
+When using the `{frame}` variable, F3D exports multiple animation frames (see [Exporting animation frames](05-ANIMATIONS.md#exporting-animation-frames)).

 ### `--no-background` (_bool_, default: `false`)